Meta-Scientific Literacies

 Erasmus+ Teacher Academy

-Empower all learners to act as responsible, competent and effective democratic citizens in a world flooded by mis- and disinformation.
+Empower all learners to act as responsible, competent and effective democratic citizens in a world flooded by socio-scientific mis- and disinformation.

 Education must lead the way out of the crisis.